 Don’t think of WordPress so much as your blog…think of it as the software that makes your site function as a blog.
 In this step, you’ll be putting it on your site to essentially turn it into a blog.

-Go to “My Accounts” at the top of your Siteground account, click “cPanel” under your site’s address, and select the WordPress icon on your cPanel page (as seen above).
+Go to “My Accounts” once you’ve purchased hosting and logged in to your Siteground account, click “cPanel” under your site’s address, and select the WordPress icon on your cPanel page (as seen above).
 Once you select that, you’ll be taken to a page that explains what the software is all about…click “Install Now” on that page.
 Put in your blog info (names can be changed later if needed) and desired WordPress login info, and that’s it…you now own a self-hosted WordPress blog!

 3. Log in to WordPress.